 This document describes the process and provides guidelines for writing the essays.
-There will be three potential levels of merit: "standard" and two levels beyond this (called "additional" and "extraordinary").
+There will be two potential levels of merit: "standard" and "additional."
 Whether merit is actually awarded in a given year will depend on budget considerations, but the yearly assessment should be done regardless of the status of the budget.

-Below you will find an overview of what might constitute standard, additional and extraordinary merit in the three categories of teaching, scholarship/creative activity, and service, and additional detail on how to submit the assessments.
+Below you will find an overview of what might constitute standard and additional merit in the three categories of teaching, scholarship/creative activity, and service, and additional detail on how to submit the assessments.